Alon-Yaniv/AI-Project/README.md

 Since there was a dealine for this project I took some assumptions on the video.
 First the motion od the star is only in 2 dimantions, second moreover stars don't pass on each other.
 Moreover the algorithm can only calculate the location of a black hole if there is at least one star that have made full orbit around it.
 The output of this algorithm is a picture that contains the orbits of all of the stars, the location of the black hole (if possible) and a statement if there is a black hole in the video or not.
 ## Demos

-The following is Google Colab notebook which contains the code to use the algrithm.
+The following is Google Colab notebook which contains the code to use the algorithm.
 Run all cells and scroll down to the final cell and follow the steps.

 [Notebook](https://colab.research.google.com/drive/1L1rQMzIzj7OetvhQF6-5owumRNnqrUoa#scrollTo=5TDaks4jl3Xm)